nathanael-fijalkow/games_book/_build/html/_sources/5_MDP/discounted.md

 \log(\frac{| V|^2}{1-\lambda})$, with each iteration requiring
 $\mathcal{O}(| V|^2\cdot | A|)$ arithmetic operations.
 This has
-also an impact on the strategy improvement method: it can be shown that strategy improvement in discounted MDPs is really just a re-implementation of the simplex algorithm using a different syntax.
+also an impact on the strategy improvement method: it can be shown that strategy improvement in discounted MDPs is really just a `re-implementation' of the simplex algorithm using a different syntax.
 Hence, the strongly polynomial complexity bound for a fixed discount factor holds there as well.